Frequently Asked Questions

 There are several communities of game developers on services such as Facebook and Reddit.
 You may also be able to find a local IGDA chapter or university with game development in it.

-all GDWC participants and everyone interested in games and game development.
+We also have a Discord Server for all GDWC participants and everyone interested in games and game development.
 It's a great place to network with other developers.
 Join our Discord server here.

 Yes.
 You can submit as many games into the contest as you like.
 To do so, follow the instructions in the entry submission platform after registering.